kenjennings/Random-Acts-Of-Asm/README.md

 [![MazeDiag](https://github.com/kenjennings/Random-Acts-Of-Asm/blob/master/TenPrintMazeDiag.png)](#TenPrintMazeDiag)

-Assembly version of the "10 PRINT" BASIC program that draws an infinite, random maze-like pattern.
+Assembly version of the "10 PRINT" BASIC program that draws an infinite, random, maze-like pattern.
 The program uses the Central I/O put character routine for E: that is intended for BASIC.

 The program is very short, executing from Page 0.